People

 Eric Swenson was a MS student advised by Dr. Ward (2013-2015) who studied the “Behavior of pheasants during the hunting season.”
 He is currently a Strategic Planner at Carle Hospital, Urbana, IL.

-Kyle Van den Bosch, was a MS student advised by Dr. Ward (2014-2018) who studied “How shrubland bird species and vegetation succession is influenced by disturbance regime, landscape setting, and vegetation composition in Midwest U.S.” He is currently an environmental consultant with KVDB consulting in northwestern IL.
+Kyle Van den Bosch, was a MS student advised by Dr. Ward (2014-2018) who studied “How shrubland bird species and vegetation succession is influenced by disturbance regime, landscape setting, and vegetation composition in Midwest U.S.” He is currently the owner of Mariposa Cues.